mapbender/mapbender-workshop/README.md

 ==================

-mapbender-workshop provides a bundle that can be used in workshops
+mapbender-workshop provides a bundle that can be used in workshops this branch is for the mapbender version 3.0.6

 Get a detailed description about how to use the Workshop-Bundle at: